pixelmund/svelte-kit-cookie-session/README.md

 ## Upgrading from v1 to v2

+Please use any version above `@sveltejs/kit@1.0.0-next.232`, all older versions are not compatible with v2 anymore.
+Stick to `1.4.0` if you like to use older versions of `kit`.
 There are no major breaking changes, besides some internal refactoring and switching from JS Proxy to Getters/Setters which should end up in a better performance.
 We also only decrypt the session data now if you access the session.data.
 Also the session data returns undefined now if not existing instead of an empty object.

 ## Installation